 Hubby and I went to the CSA together, which meant he was the one doing the choosing.
-We took Max, so he ran him around the green space while I went into the fields and picked purple, yellow and green beans!
-Hubby also picked a number of small delicata squash (our favorite squash!) which will be single serving size for us.
+We took Max, so he ran him around the green space while I went into the fields and picked purple, yellow, and green beans!
+Hubby also picked a number of small delicata squash (our favorite squash!) which will be the single serving size for us.
 Inside the bag is salad greens.
 There are 4-7 different types of salad greens each week, and we can pick and choose what we like.
 Hubby says that even if we don’t eat them, they add a very nice flavor to his No Sodium Vegetable Stock.

-I wasn’t sure if we were out of eggs or not, so I decided to be safe rather than sorry and picked up another dozen of the free range, brown, organic feed eggs for $5.
+I wasn’t sure if we were out of eggs or not, so I decided to be safe rather than sorry and picked up another dozen of the free-range, brown, organic feed eggs for $5.

 This week we took:

 ● Peppers, sweet and hot

 Do you belong to a CSA?
 If so, what type?
 How much?
 Do you find it as worthwhile as I do?